torontomulibrary/digital-preservation-public/docs/workflow-archivematica.md

 See Permafrost documentation [2.
 Process the transfer](https://docs.scholarsportal.info/view/Main/SP/PER/Documentation/Permafrost_Processing_Workflow/3._Processing_Transfers_in_Archivematica/#H2.Processthetransfer)

-A more detailed analysis of the exact normalization rules for our instance is available here [TMU-NormalizationRules.xlsx](https://docs.google.com/spreadsheets/d/1TJ5GIwDrqP9TdW3CbJnW0OadrJMZKTnr/edit#gid=1754983470)
+A more detailed analysis of the exact normalization rules for our instance is available here [TMU-NormalizationRules.xlsx][REDACTED]

 Formats we have already analyzed: